Radiography

 Click to download NC State Refund Guidelines (PDF).

-There are expenses in addition to tuition.
-Students need required textbooks, workbooks, notebooks/note-taking materials, and a calculator.
-For clinical assignment students need a criminal background check, a drug-screen, immunizations, CPR certification, lead markers, nametag and scrubs.
+Expenses in addition to tuition include required textbooks, workbooks, notebooks/note-taking materials, and a calculator.
+For clinical assignment, students need a criminal background check, a drug screen, immunizations, CPR certification, lead markers, nametag, and scrubs.

 Each course syllabus identifies the course requirements.
 The grading scale for all the courses in the program is: